-Figure 95.
+Figure 3-89.
 Total mortality (estimated discards plus landings) through time for widow rockfish, canary rockfish, and bocaccio rockfish species.
+Mortality for canary and bocaccio rockfish are shown on the right vertical axis.
+Results include information from the at-sea, and limited entry trawl.
 Source: WCGOP data.

 Petrale sole is a target species by bottom trawl gear, and it was identified as overfished in 2009 and 2010.
 By 2011, it was no longer overfished, but it was still under rebuilding status.
 It was declared rebuilt in 2015.
-Annual catch limits for petrale sole were reduced from approximately 2,400 mt to 946 mt in 2009, which impacted total fishing mortality (Figure 96).
+Annual catch limits for petrale sole were reduced from approximately 2,400 mt to 946 mt in 2009, which impacted total fishing mortality (Figure 3-90).
 Trawlers were able to respond to the lower ACL by avoiding known winter concentration areas (D. Erickson, NMFS WCR, pers. comm.).
 Most petrale sole discards come from bottom trawl gear.
 A spike in discards in 2009 and 2010 coincided with very low catch limits for this species.
 This spike was followed by a significant decrease to a consistent level since the start of the catch share program.

 Pacific halibut is not a target stock for the West Coast groundfish fishery, and landing this species is prohibited by regulation.
-Each fisherman has a limited amount of halibut IBQ to account for discard mortality.
-After implementation of the catch share program, halibut discards decreased significantly from an annual mean of 319 mt before the program (2002 to 2010) to 76 mt after the program (2011 to 2015) (Figure 97).
+Each fisherman has a limited amount of halibut IBQ to account for discards.
+After implementation of the catch share program, halibut discards decreased significantly from an annual mean of 319 mt before the program (2002 to 2010) to 76 mt after the program (2011 to 2015) (Figure 3-91).
 This decrease in halibut bycatch could be due to changes in fishing methodology (e.g., locations fished, etc.).
 Around the same time as the start of the catch share program, many fishermen also started using new gear designed to exclude Pacific halibut from bottom trawls (J. Jannot, pers. comm.
 NWFSC).
-An attempt to look at the influence of latitude, depth, duration, and take of correlated species on the catch of Pacific halibut was inconclusive, as the relationship of halibut catch to these factors shifted with implementation of the catch share program (Hamilton, in prep).
+An attempt to look at the influence of latitude, depth, duration, and take of correlated species on the catch of Pacific halibut was inconclusive, as the relationship of halibut catch to these factors shifted with implementation of the catch share program (Hamilton et al. in prep).
 Regardless of the reason for the reduced total (legal and sublegal sizes) halibut bycatch mortality in the trawl fishery, the net effect has been an increase in the amount of legal size halibut available for allocation among retention fisheries such as the recreational and long-line sectors (pers. comm.
-Michele Culver WDFW and Phil Anderson, Council members).
+Michele Culver WDFW and Phil Anderson Council member).